 Use hashtags to give context to updates that may not make sense otherwise.

-What NOT to Do on Twitter
+7 Tips for What Not to Do on Twitter

-Start out slowly, following people you know and who know you.
+Start slowly, following people you know and who know you.
 Then, as you start tweeting regularly, follow more people based on your interests.

 Avoid using punctuation in your username.
 Typing punctuation on mobile devices is difficult.